 Like many of his peers, Garth’s motorsport career started in karts, winning a national title and seven state titles by the age of 17.
 He progressed to Formula Ford and became 1997 Australian champion in only his second year in the category.

-His talent was recognised by Garry Rogers, who offered him a V8 Supercars seat in one of the Garry Rogers Motorsport Holden Commodores where he notched up some impressive performances, including winning his first of three Bathurst 1000 races in 2000 and finishing second in that year’s championship.
+His talent was recognised by Garry Rogers, who offered him a V8 Supercars seat in one of his Commodore VTs where he notched up some impressive performances, including winning his first Bathurst 1000 in 2000 and finishing second in that year’s Drivers Championship.

-While a member of the GRM team, he won the inaugural 2002 Bathurst 24 Hour race in a Holden Monaro and placed second the next year in the same car.
+As a member of the GRM team, he won the inaugural 2002 Bathurst 24 Hour race in a Holden Monaro and placed second the next year in the same car.

 Garth departed GRM at the end of 2004 to drive for the HSV Holden Team and won the 2007 Drivers Championship after a four-way battle for the championship title in the final race.